Eugene “Chip” Higbee, III, P.E.

 His specialized design experience for this sector includes hazard mitigation and fault-tolerant designs for drainage pumping stations, wastewater structures, marine navigation gates, street and bridge lighting and flood control structures.
 Paul also has been a member of several inspection teams, performing routine and damage assessments of electrical systems for federal, state and local agencies, and preparing reports of his findings.

 While IMC unquestionably excels in forging client and customer relationships, it also knows how to retain its own personnel.
 IMC’s success is directly attributed to its staff experience and depth that enable the firm to effectively serve its clients.
 With an average employee tenure of 10 years, IMC has a high degree of confidence in relegating key responsibilities to its staff.
-Although owners Richard Nichols, P.E. and Eugene “Chip” Higbee, supervise all projects, IMC’s project engineers are involved in the initial stages of the project and are empowered to achieve their design goals.
+Although owners Eugene “Chip” Higbee, Richard Nichols and Paul Vlosich supervise all projects, IMC’s project engineers are involved in the initial stages of the project and are empowered to achieve their design goals.

-IMC's staff of 18 includes five licensed engineers, seven degreed engineers, four CAD technicians and two administrative personnel.
-IMC currently maintains active licensure in Louisiana, Mississippi and Florida.
+IMC's staff of 17 includes six licensed engineers, five degreed engineers, four CAD technicians and two administrative personnel.
+IMC currently maintains active licensure in Louisiana, Mississippi, Florida and Texas.
 The firm is registered with NCEES to quickly obtain licensure elsewhere.

 IMC & the Market

 Although its work has occasionally taken IMC from one coast to the next, its core clients reside in the Greater New Orleans area.
 It is here, within this vertical market, that IMC has established and maintained decades-long relationships, delivering outstanding products to architects, civil engineers, contractors and owners.

 The stability and loyalty of so many IMC relationships have not occurred without good reason.
 This is a team with the design and consulting advantage that knows how to bring the proper engineering disciplines together.